nanopool/nanominer/README.md

 1. [Launching from command line](#launching-from-command-line)
 1. [Examples of Configuration Files](#examples-of-configuration-files)

-**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Ubqhash, CryptoNight (v6, v7, v8, CryptoNightR, Reverse Waltz), Cuckaroo29 and RandomHash algorithms.
+**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Ubqhash, CryptoNight (v6, v7, v8, CryptoNightR, Reverse Waltz), Cuckaroo29, Cuckarood29 and RandomHash algorithms.
 The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Graft, PascalCoin, GrinCoin and many others.
-This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards with the following exceptions:
-* Cuckaroo29 algorithm is supported only on AMD cards with 8+ GB of memory.
+This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards (with the exception of RandomHash algorithm which is supported only on CPU).
-* The RandomHash algorithm is supported only on CPU.

 In order to work with Nvidia GPUs **nanominer** needs Nvidia driver **410.48 and newer on Linux** or **411.31 and newer on Windows**.